Last Updated: 14th April

 This is the number of people who have died with COVID-19 being mentioned on their death certificate as a confirmed or suspected cause of death, even if no test was conducted.
 This figure comes from NRS.

-This is how many more deaths we've seen in 2020 (since March 16th, the week of the first coronavirus death in Scotland), from all causes, than we would normally see in a typical year. (not updated for 2021 yet)
+This is how many more deaths we've seen since March 16th 2020, (the week of the first coronavirus death in Scotland), from all causes, than we would have expected to see in a normal year during the same period.

 This is the percentage of people who have died after testing positive for the virus.
 (The confirmed deaths / the number of cases)